era-platform/cene/README.md

 Even Cene's **command-line tool** is designed to invoke Cene code that implements a compiler (or more generally a build system).
 The Cene code is given a source directory, an output directory, and command line arguments.
 The Cene-to-JavaScript compiler is provided not as a command-line tool of its own, but as one of the built-in functions that helps this Cene code write content to its output directory.

-## Effects and error-handling in Cene
+## Effects and error handling in Cene

 Cene side effects were demonstrated above already, but here's the nitty-gritty: